terskayl/Project2-Stream-Compaction/README.md

 A final optimization done is the **divergent warp reduction**.
 At this level, we face a problem in that, when the stride is 4, every fourth thread activates and the other three threads are simply idling.
 This is an inefficient use of GPU resources as adjacent threads will run in the same warp.
 If all the threads in the warp, that is all the threads in a consecutive area were to all idle, the warp could quit early and free up that compute for more useful calculations.

-To have only consecutive threads perform our calculation, we can simple demand only the first $n/2^{\text{stride}}$ threads do work.
+To have only consecutive threads perform our calculation, we can simply demand only the first $n/2^{\text{stride}}$ threads do work.
 Now the threads that will not do work are all consecutive, allowing those warps to return early.
 ```python
 if (stride * threadId < blocksize) {
   arr[stride * threadId + (stride / 2)] += arr[stride * threadId]